What is device fingerprinting?

 Can you stop browser fingerprinting?

-Unfortunately, you can’t make your online “fingerprint” disappear completely, but there are certain measures that can at least blur it a little bit.
-As the new cross-browser technique makes it nearly impossible to avoid fingerprinting, the following techniques are helpful steps to make it harder for web browsers to track you:
+Unfortunately, you can’t make your online “fingerprint” disappear completely, but there are certain measures that can at least conceal it a bit.
+As the new cross-browser technique makes it nearly impossible to avoid fingerprinting, the following 5 techniques are helpful steps to make it harder for web browsers to track you:

 #1: Use a popular browser

-The rule is, the less you stand out from the crowd on the Internet, the more privacy you will have.
-A choice of unmodified (that means, no plug-ins installed) version of a popular browser, such as Chrome for newly installed Windows 10 operating system, would blend you in among less tech-savvy Internet users.
+The rule is, the less you stand out from the crowd on the internet, the more privacy you will have.
+A choice of unmodified (that means, no plug-ins installed) version of a popular browser, such as Chrome for newly installed Windows 11 operating system, would blend you in among less tech-savvy internet users.

 Enabling automatic updates will ensure that you are using the latest version of your operating system and browser.
-Therefore, you will join the pool of look-alike users and keep up to date with system’s security fixes and improvements.
+Therefore, you’ll join the pool of look-alike users and keep up to date with system security fixes and improvements.

 Browsing in Private or Incognito mode or clearing cookies after each session would slightly reduce the amount of information added to your “fingerprint”.
 Nevertheless, your browser properties can still be monitored.